Is Paraffin Wax Really Unsafe?

 Candles are more prone to soot because they burn with a flame.
 The intensity of the flame, the type of wax, the fragrance load, and even the wick can all affect how much soot a candle produces, that's why wicks also need to be trimmed.

 Wax melts, on the other hand, are gently warmed, not burned.
 This means there's no flame and therefore no risk of incomplete combustion and soot formation.
-That's why I focus on wax melts rather than candles at Dayas Essence – it's a cleaner, safer way to enjoy fragrance.
+That's why I focus on wax melts rather than candles at Dayas Essence, it's a cleaner, safer way to enjoy fragrance.

 It's all about being a savvy scent shopper:

-Check the CLP: | This is your wax melt's ingredient list.
+| Check the CLP | This is your wax melt's ingredient list.
 If you have known sensitivities, avoid fragrances with those specific ingredients. |

-Start small: | New scent?
+| Start small | New scent?
 Test it out with a smaller piece first to see how your body reacts. |

-Trust your nose: | If a scent smells off or gives you a headache, ditch it!
+| Trust your nose | If a scent smells off or gives you a headache, ditch it!
 There are plenty of other fragrances out there that will make you happy. |

-Choose reputable brands: | Make sure your wax melts come from a trusted source that prioritises quality and safety. |
+| Choose reputable brands | Make sure your wax melts come from a trusted source that prioritises quality and safety. |

 Don't Fall for the Paraffin Panic

-The scaremongering around paraffin wax is a bit like a dodgy tabloid headline – attention-grabbing, but not always accurate.
-Remember, paraffin wax itself is non-toxic and perfectly safe to use.
+The scaremongering around paraffin wax is a bit like a dodgy tabloid headline, attention grabbing, but not always accurate.
+Remember, paraffin wax itself is non toxic and perfectly safe to use.
 The real culprits behind any potential problems are usually lurking in the fragrance oils.

 When it comes to soy wax, let's be honest, a lot of the hype is just clever marketing.
 While soy wax does have its benefits, it's not necessarily "better" than paraffin in terms of safety or emissions.
 Both waxes can be perfectly safe when used responsibly.

-Don't let fear-mongering and misinformation ruin your love of fragrance.
+Don't let fear mongering and misinformation ruin your love of fragrance.

+By being informed, understanding the science, and choosing high-quality products from reputable brands like Dayas Essence, you can enjoy your wax melts without worry.
 So go on, light your favourite wax melt, put your feet up, and relax.
 After all, life's too short to let a bit of paraffin panic get in the way of a little fragrance fun!